Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Variants of the main embedding theorem

-To prove the theorem, we rely on the following fact, a reminiscence of Proposition~\ref{Prop:Weak commutativity of FSE}, which asserts that, without any assumptions on the HHG, the set of axial elements strongly fully supported on single domains satisfies the weak commutativity property.
+To prove the theorem, we rely on the following analogue of Proposition~\ref{Prop:Weak commutativity of FSE}, which asserts that, without any assumptions on the HHG, the set of axial elements rigidly fully supported on single domains satisfies the weak commutativity property.

 \begin{proposition} Let $(G,\mathfrak{S})$ be an HHG.
-If $f,g\in G$ are two axial elements strongly fully supported on orthogonal unbounded domains $U, V\in\mathfrak{S}$, respectively, with $U\bot V$, then there exists $N>0$ such that $f^{N}$ and $g^{N}$ commute. \end{proposition} \begin{proof} The proof is similar with the proof of Proposition~\ref{Prop:Weak commutativity of FSE}.
+If $f,g\in G$ are two axial elements rigidly fully supported on orthogonal unbounded domains $U, V\in\mathfrak{S}$, respectively, with $U\bot V$, then there exists $N>0$ such that $f^{N}$ and $g^{N}$ commute. \end{proposition} \begin{proof} The proof follows the same strategy as the proof of Proposition~\ref{Prop:Weak commutativity of FSE}, but is simpler because the elements are rigidly fully supported.